T H E N O V E L S

-The Air Between Our Tubs explores the depths of human depravity, and the resilience that enables us to triumph over it.
+My Journey to Lewaro: Stories Along the Way explores the depths of human depravity, and the resilience that enables us to triumph over it.
 In situations of the most dire violence and inhumanity shines a gleam of love, endurance, and commitment to a belief in the possibility of goodness.
 The novel is a testament to the capacity of these values and beliefs to persist and overcome in the face of the evil they encounter.
-Despite the heart-wrenching realities it explores, The Air Between Our Tubs is a book of profound hope and ultimately a love story.
+Despite the heart-wrenching realities it explores, My Journey to Lewaro: Stories Along the Way is a book of profound hope and ultimately a love story.
+LEWARO ROAD

 WHITE SHADOWS, BLACK DREAMS